Thomas Jefferson University: Athletics

 Jefferson's athletic teams are called the Rams.
+The merged university inherited Philadelphia University's athletic legacy.

-The college is a member of the NCAA Division II ranks, primarily competing as a member of the Central Atlantic Collegiate Conference (CACC) since the 2005–06 academic year; while its women's golf and women's rowing teams compete as Independents.
+Jefferson is a member of NCAA Division II, primarily competing as a member of the Central Atlantic Collegiate Conference (CACC) since the 2005–06 academic year; while its women's golf and women's rowing teams compete as Independents.
 The Rams previously competed in the East Coast Conference (originally known as the New York Collegiate Athletic Conference until 2006) from 1991–92 to 2004–05.

 Jefferson sponsors 17 varsity intercollegiate teams: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, golf, lacrosse, rowing, soccer, softball, tennis, track & field and volleyball.

 The merged school chose to retain PhilaU's nickname, and the athletic program follows the overall institution in using the branding of "Jefferson" when describing the university as a whole.